manderly/osu-cs-class-explorer/README.md

 # Change log

+**March 2018**
+New feature: "Group work", a short section describing the course's amount and type of group work (if any)

-- **March 27, 2018** Major bug fix: app now includes course reviews that co-exist on the same line in the spreadsheet.
+Major bug fix: app now includes course reviews that co-exist on the same line in the spreadsheet.
 Switched to [Google Spreadsheet](https://www.npmjs.com/package/google-spreadsheet) package and improved the way rows are parsed.
 App now displays 658 reviews.

+**November 2017**
-- **November 2017** App goes live with 330+ course reviews.
+App goes live with 330+ course reviews.

 Thank you, everyone, for your feedback and interest in the Course Explorer!